-For their 2019 mission to Ang Giang province, CHKV recruited four emergency physicians, one pediatric emergency physician, one pediatric intensivist, two obstetricians and gynecologists, one family doctor, one palliative care specialist, and one STARS air ambulance paramedic.
+For their 2019 mission to Ang Giang province, CHKV recruited four emergency physicians, one paediatric emergency physician, one paediatric intensivist, two obstetricians and gynaecologists, one family doctor, one palliative care specialist, and one STARS air ambulance paramedic.
 They set up shop at Ang Giang General Hospital, a six-hour drive southwest of Ho Chi Minh City.

 Because of the language barrier, it wasn’t easy for Dr. Pham’s team to teach these valuable POCUS skills.
 But even this obstacle turned into an opportunity, as Dr. Pham explains: